codverch/perf_chains/readme.md

 ## Step 2: Identify Node

-# Get detailed information about the specified service to find the node information
 sudo docker service ps <task-id-of-the-microservice>

-# Identify the task id of the microservice that you want to profile.
+# Identify the node number and SSH into it

 ## Step 3: Obtain Container ID